kptdev/kpt/site/coverpage.md

 # kpt

-> A Git-native, semantic-aware, extensible client-side tool for packaging, customizing, validating,
+> A Git-native, schema-aware, extensible client-side tool for packaging, customizing, validating,
 > and applying Kubernetes resources.

 [Learn More](?id=overview)